 Directors have a statutory duty to avoid situations in which they have, or may have, interests that conflict with those of the Company, unless that conflict is first authorised by the Directors.
 This includes potential conflicts that may arise when a Director takes up a position with another Company.
 The Company’s Articles of Association allow the Board to authorise such potential conflicts, and there is in place a procedure to deal with any actual or potential conflict of interest.
 The Board deals with each appointment on its individual merit and takes into consideration all the circumstances.

 All other appointments have been authorised by the Board and have been included in the conflicts register.

 Independent professional advice and access to Company information

 Each Director has the right of access to all relevant Group information and to the Group’s management and, subject to prior consultation with the Chairman, may seek independent professional advice at the Group's expense.
 A copy of any advice received by the Director is to be made available to all other members of the Board.

 Board Evaluation and Effectiveness

-The Board and its Committees were formed upon listing in May 2015 and are reviewed from time to time.
-A Board Effectiveness Review was carried out at the beginning of 2020 with the results being analysed and reported to the Board.
-A small number of proposed recommendations were made and are being implemented by the Board.
+The Board and its committees were formed upon listing in May 2015 and are reviewed from time to time.
+A Board Effectiveness Review was carried out at the beginning of 2021 with the results being analysed by the Nomination Committee and presented to the Board.
+A small number of proposed recommendations were made and were being kept under review by the Board.

 8. ETHICAL VALUES & BEHAVIOURS